Information Package / Course Catalogue

 Learning Outcomes

-3.Imbalances in carbohydrate and fat metabolism are the main source of the problem.
+3.Imbalances in carbohydrate, fiber and fat metabolism are the main source of the problem.

 4.Heat stress complicates the control of the problem particularly in sub-tropic region.